infinitycodePL/blog/_posts/blog/2018-01-12-welcome-to-my-blog.md

 <!--more-->
 I use those resources often so I also hope the page will improve my coding performance.
 Until now, even I have all the links saved in my bookmarks I've still preferred find every page from a google search.
 If I have the page with all of my important links Boom!
 One click and I am there!

-Fun fact to the end.
-48 hours ago I know nothing about Jekyll (the framework the site is built on) but the crazy idea come to my mind.
+Fun fact.
+2 days ago I knew nothing about Jekyll (the framework the site is built on) but the crazy idea came to my mind.
 Let's blog about coding!
-And here we go, 2 days later my blog shows up!
-Sometimes I am afraid that maybe my “total immersion” approach is too deep :)
+And here we go...
+Sometimes I am afraid that my “total immersion” approach is too deep :)

 P.S.
-I am not native English so very sorry for my any grammar mistake.
+I am not native English so very sorry for my grammar mistakes.